 - Eggs.
 The binding agent.
 Eggs help hold the pancakes together and give them structure.

 - Add small amounts of the batter to a buttered skillet, and cook until dry at the edges.
-Flip and cook.
+Flip and continue to cook.
 Repeat until all the batter has been used.
-Add desired toppings, and DIG IN!

-RECIPE TIP: Pancakes made with whole grains like these oatmeal-based pancakes require low and slow cooking.
-Be patient and adjust the heat as needed to make sure your pancakes cook through without burning.
+Pancakes made with whole grains, like these easy banana oat pancakes, require low and slow cooking.
+Be patient and adjust the heat as needed to ensure your pancakes cook through without burning.

 - Vegan Banana Oatmeal Pancakes.
-The eggs are very important for this recipe, so I don’t recommend making banana pancakes without eggs.
+The eggs are essential for this recipe, so I don’t recommend making these banana oatmeal pancakes without eggs.
 However, these Vegan Pancakes would be delicious with some sliced bananas on top.

-- Extra Quick Banana Oatmeal Pancakes.
+- Make-Ahead Banana Oatmeal Pancakes.
 Make your batter the night before, then store it in the refrigerator.
-In the morning, give it a big stir then cook as directed.
+Give it a big stir in the morning, then cook as directed.

 - Oatmeal Pancakes without Banana.
 Try my equally delicious Oatmeal Pancakes recipe.